i-lateral/silverstripe-googleshoppingfeed/README.md

 ## Usage Overview

-See docs/en for more information about configuring the module.
+See docs/en for more information about configuring the module and required parameters